ExpressionEngine/ExpressionEngine-User-Guide/docs/localization/transliteration.md

 );
 ```

-In case you need to customize the rules to match standards used on your country, create your onw version at `system/user/config/foreign_chars.php`.
+In case you need to customize the rules to match standards used of your country, create your own version at `system/user/config/foreign_chars.php`.